atoserik/flask-kube-example/README.md

   * The key/cert is used in the flask app adding the proper `ssl_context()`
   * The new version of the app is dockerized `docker build -f ../docker/Dockerfile -t atoserik/flask-kube-example:https .`
   * As ingress, I've choosen the nginx one.
 To deploy the nginx ingress-controller on your cluster follow [this guide](https://kubernetes.github.io/ingress-nginx/deploy/)
-  * To better manage the ingress and to go deeper in the annotations of the nginx ingress [this repo](https://github.com/kubernetes/ingress-nginx/blob/master/docs/user-guide/nginx-configuration/annotations.md) is what you are looking for.
+  * To better manage the ingress and to go deeper in the annotations of the nginx ingress [this repo](https://github.com/kubernetes/ingress-nginx/blob/master/docs/user-guide/nginx-configuration/annotations.md) and in particular [this page] (https://github.com/kubernetes/ingress-nginx/blob/master/docs/user-guide/nginx-configuration/annotations.md) is what you are looking for.

 Any contribute or feedback is appreciated.